MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-create-cname.md

   - highpri
 ---

-# Enable auto-discovery of enrollment server
+# Enable auto-discovery of Intune enrollment server
 *Applies to Windows 10, Windows 11*

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

  Create a CNAME on your DNS server so that device users don't have to enter the server address during device enrollment.
-The CNAME record makes enrollment easier for users by enabling automatic discovery of the Intune enrollment server.
+Although the CNAME configuration is optional, it makes enrollment easier for users by enabling automatic discovery of the Intune enrollment server.

- If you're enrolling Windows 10/11 devices using MDM automatic enrollment, you don’t have to worry about configuring CNAME records.
+ If you're enrolling Windows 10/11 devices using MDM automatic enrollment, you don’t have to worry about configuring CNAME DNS records.
 The MDM server is configured by default when you enable MDM automatic enrollment in your tenant.

-### Step 1: Create CNAME (optional)
+## Step 1: Create CNAME

 Create CNAME DNS resource records for your organization's domain.
 For example, if your organization's website is contoso.com, create a CNAME record in DNS that redirects *EnterpriseEnrollment.contoso.com* to *enterpriseenrollment-s.manage.microsoft.com*.